Gauff vs. Sabalenka: How to Watch the 2023 US Open Women's Final

-Coco Gauff plays Aryna Sabalenka in the US Open final on September 9.
+Coco Gauff plays Aryna Sabalenka in the US Open final today.
 Here's how to watch the match online.

 Aryna Sabalenka stopped what could've been an all-American final at the US Open by defeating No. 17 seed Madison Keys on Thursday night.
 She won her first Grand Slam title at the Australian Open in January and then became the 13th woman in the Open Era to reach the semifinals at all four Grand Slams in a season.